EdwinVW/dapr-workshop/README.md

 **It is important you work through all the assignments in order and don't skip any assignments.
 The instructions for each assignment rely on the fact that you have finished the previous assignments successfully.**

-The `src` folder in the repo contains the starting-point for the workshop.
-It contains a version of the services that use plain HTTP communication and stores state in memory.
-With each assignment of the workshop, you will add a Dapr building block to this solution.
+The `dotnet` and `java` folders in the repo each contain the starting-point for the workshop.
+The starting-point is a version of the services that use plain HTTP communication and store state in memory.
+With each assignment of the workshop, you will add a Dapr building block to the solution.

 Every description of an assignment (except the first one) contains two parts with each a certain approach to executing the assignment: a **DIY** part and a **step-by-step** part.
 The DIY part just states the outcome you need to achieve and no further instructions.
 It's entirely up to you to achieve the goals with the help of the Dapr documentation.
 The step-by-step part describes exactly what you need to change in the application step-by-step.
 It's up to you to pick an approach.
 If you pick the DIY approach and get stuck, you can always go to the step-by-step approach for some help.